Born: Nancy Varela Reil

 May 1970 – January 1976 (5 years 9 months)San Antonio, Texas

-Transcribed, from my shorthand, Presentence Investigation Reports dictated by Bexar County Adult Probation Officers.
+Nancy transcribed, from her shorthand, Presentence Investigation Reports dictated by Bexar County Adult Probation Officers.
 Psychological Evaluations of offenders were also transcribed.
 Together, these reports enabled Bexar County Judges to decide whether to grant or deny probation to offenders.
 If probation was granted, same reports were also instrumental in determining appropriate sentences for said probationers.

 Writers' Guild of Texas